exeter-creww/SFM_Precision/sfm_gridz/README.md

 This module enables the creation of a height change map i.e. Digital Elevation Model(DEM) of difference.
-Critically, this module facilitates the use of SFM precision maps and Roughness maps to accurately caluclate the Limit of Detection (LOD) and therefore if the confidence of any observered changes (insert references).
+Critically, this module facilitates the use of SFM precision maps and Roughness maps to accurately caluclate the Limit of Detection (LOD) and therefore confidence in any observered changes (insert references).

 #### The 'difference' function is exectued as follows: